 On 8 November 2017, two committees of the Verkhovna Rada, the Committee on Human Rights and the Committee on Freedom of Speech, discussed the case of Zhanara Akhmetova.
 The general problem of unlawful extraditions and a large number of refusals to grant refugee status has also been raised.

-At a meeting of the Committee on Human Rights, the analyst of the Open Dialog Foundation, Igor Savchenko, drew the public’s attention to the systemic practice of groundless refusal to grant refugee status.
+At a meeting of the Committee on Human Rights, the analyst of the Open Dialogue Foundation, Igor Savchenko, drew the public’s attention to the systemic practice of groundless refusal to grant refugee status.
 For example, when refusing the granting of the status to Russian activists, the Migration Service of Ukraine cites Russian legislation, according to which Russia is a ‘democratic law-abiding State’.
 Kazakhstani journalist Zhanara Akhmetova was arrested in Ukraine on the request of Kazakhstan.
 Akhmetova wasn’t notified of the decision to refuse to grant her refugee status.
 The prosecutor’s office does not take into account, the conclusions of human rights organisations regarding the political overtones in the case of Akhmetova.

 Her counsel, Julian Khorunzhiy, elaborated on gross procedural violations in the case of Akhmetova.